Marcia E. Herman-Giddens, DrPH

 Marcia E. Herman-Giddens, PA, MPH, DrPH, adjunct professor of maternal and child health, has been a teacher, researcher, child advocate and adviser for almost 40 years, of which 16 included the practice of pediatrics as well as serving on the faculty at Duke University Medical Center.

 She specializes in child abuse, pubertal development, and tick-borne infections.
 She is best known for her studies on child abuse homicides which led to new laws, and her landmark studies documenting the earlier age of onset of puberty in American children.
-Dr. Herman-Giddens has been a North Carolina resident for almost 50 years.
+Dr. Herman-Giddens has been a North Carolina resident for over 50 years.

 Who's Who in Medicine and Healthcare, various editions (World and USA)